 While it’s easy to agree that there’s been an unacceptably low level of coverage of these atrocities by the international media, there’s still no escaping the findings of reports into the IDF’s conduct during the 2014 conflict, and worth also looking into is the research from Amnesty.

 Describing that operation as a massacre, the media had a collective meltdown, blaming the IDF for the senseless slaughter of civilians and painting the Palestinians as the helpless victims while virtually ignoring Hamas’s role in the tragedy.

 Much was also made of the unprovoked nature of the attacks and while Hamas richly deserves its portrayal as a venal, toxic organisation, attacks like these are rarely unprovoked, regardless of ideology.

 Israel had launched two major incursions into Gaza in the previous six years, and the area has one of the highest population densities on earth and living conditions that most would agree are appalling, especially given the restrictions placed on the movements of people and goods.

 Perhaps the real tragedy of the situation, that Eyeless in Gaza went some way to explaining, is that the people of Gaza elected a group of fascist thugs hellbent on destroying any chance of a lasting peace.
-Of course the reality of the situation is that there’s never been any shortage of appalling hardliners, both in and out of government, who are equally enthusiastic about scuttling any chance to find a way forward in this conflict.
+Of course the reality of the situation is that there’s never been any shortage of appalling hardliners, on the Israeli and Palestinian sides, who are equally enthusiastic about scuttling any chance to find a way forward in this conflict.